How to save money for travel (and stay motivated)

 If you need to go to the shops, go with a list, and don't deviate, even for things that aren't that expensive.
 In the age of fast fashion and affordable-but-beautiful goods, it may not seem like much of a dent in your pocket.
 I mean, they have a 3 for 2 special so it's okay, right?

 Sure, if you really, really need those 3 things because whatever you had broke or wore out and is essential and unfix-able.
-Otherwise, that’s money you spent on even more dresses instead of buying lunch one day on your Euro trip.
+Otherwise, that's money you spent on even more shirts instead of buying lunch one day on your Euro trip.

 If you think about it, there are probably lots of ways you could save money.
 Maybe you could meet your friend for coffee-and-catchups in a nearby park with beverages you brought from home, instead of coughing up for a vanilla soy latte and slice of gourmet cake?